Journal of Emerging Investigators

 Students take a skills test and then compete in a design challenge.
 Juniors from the Engineering Capstone class must enter, but other ASMSA students are allowed to join with them to create teams.
 All costs are covered by ASMSA.

-Program Dates: The 2024 TEAMS state competition window is February 1 through March 1, 2024.
+Program Dates: The 2027 TEAMS state competition window is January - February 2027

 See Mr. Thompson for more information.